McMullen Naval History Symposium: History

 The conference that had been planned to open on 12 September 2001 was abruptly cancelled by the attacks that occurred in New York and Washington, D.C., on September 11, 2001 and left the future of the conference in grave doubt.
 It took four years for the Naval Academy's leadership to approve the resumption of the conference on a biennial schedule, but with strong support the series resumed with the Fifteenth Conference in 2007.
 Facilitating this, in 2006 the U.S. Naval Academy Alumni Foundation granted funds from the estate of Bill Daniels and the McMullen Seapower Lecture gift funds to support the symposium and to name it the McMullen Naval History Symposium in memory of Dr. John J. McMullen, Naval Academy Class of 1940, a naval architect, engineer, and sports club owner.
 Dr McMullen is also commemorated through a keynote McMullen Seapower lecture given at the symposium by the holder of the Class of 1957 Distinguished Chair of Naval Heritage.

 The symposium has shown strength and growth in recent years.
-Despite the economic recession, more than two-hundred participants from seventeen countries attended the 2009 symposium. and the 2011 symposium had over 250 in attendance over 125 papers presented.
+Despite the economic recession, more than two-hundred participants from seventeen countries attended the 2009 symposium.
+The 2011 symposium had over 250 in attendance over 125 papers presented.